Driver speeds off after hitting boy with vehicle in SE Houston: police

-HOUSTON, Texas (KTRK) -- A 2-year-old boy is dead after he was run over by a vehicle in southeast Houston.
+HOUSTON, Texas (KTRK) -- Charges are expected against the mother of a 2-year-old boy who died after being hit by a car in southeast Houston.

 Police are investigating the deadly crash at 6305 Tierwester St. at Dixie Drive.

-Investigators said the young boy was following an adult into the parking lot when he fell behind.
+Investigators said the young boy was following his mother into the parking lot when he fell behind.

-A driver who was backing up her vehicle hit the boy and then drove out of the parking lot.
+A driver who was pulling forward in her vehicle hit the boy and then drove out of the parking lot.
 The driver eventually returned to the scene.

 Bystanders who saw what happened rushed to give aid to the child, but he was unresponsive.
 Officers who arrived at the scene pronounced the child dead.